outlook/thrift/README.md

 To build the same way Travis CI builds the project you should use docker.
 We have [comprehensive building instructions for docker](build/docker/README.md).

+The following configuration command is use when building the binary for `telemetry` repo:

+	./configure --enable-libs=no --enable-tests=no --enable-plugin=no --enable-tutorial=no